 It is important for each trader to always keep an eye on the economic situation on the account.
 As we will learn in our comprehensive Plus500 tutorial, this trading platform allows you to take note of everything you need such as available capital, equity, margins, losses and profits in real time.

 In addition to knowing your general account status, you can also observe your individual transaction so you can see the profit or loss situation at a particular position.

 The last two chapters of the complete Plus500 trading course are dedicated to general review and testing.
 The first evaluation is ours and is based on the course content.
 The second is an official test of the MiFID.

-If you pass the second one, this just means that you are now able to trade online with CFDs and put your knowledge into practice by exploiting the potential of this trading platform.
+If you pass the second one, the MiFID test, this just means that you are now able to trade online with CFDs and put your knowledge into practice by exploiting the potential of this trading platform.

 We close this introduction with a comprehensive overview of the company and its services.

 - Company name: Plus500

 - Main Location: Limassol (Cyprus)